-It’s not everyday your littlest sister gets married…no siree.
+It’s not every day your littlest sister gets married…no siree.
 Marrying off the youngest of 6 children is a hallmark event to be sure.
-My little sister got married this past week and by all accounts it was a day of joy and celebration.
-Very little would have damped the day, despite the anticipatory disorganization and craziness of any event involving my family, and in the end the couple was married and everything went off without a hitch – mission accomplished.
+My little sister got married this past week and by all accounts, it was a day of joy and celebration.
+Very little would have dampened the day, despite the anticipatory disorganization and craziness of any event involving my family.
+In the end, the couple was married and everything went off without a hitch – mission accomplished.

 Throughout the Spring we wrote a series on planning a wedding after the death of someone important.
 We discussed wedding dress shopping without your mom, remembrance ideas for the ceremony, remembrance ideas for the reception, and a journal exercise about ‘wedding day advice’.

-My father officiated so he had the unique opportunity to personalize the cermony.
+My father officiated so he had the unique opportunity to personalize the ceremony.
 This will not be the case for those whose officiant is their religious leader, but I’d like to share a suggestion based on my experience at my own wedding.
 I was married by a priest who I hardly knew outside of a few premarital counseling sessions.
-However during those sessions I shared things about my mother, her and my father’s marriage, and my family.
-A month before the wedding when my mother was diagnosed with terminal cancer I shared that information as well.
+However, during those sessions, I shared things about my mother, her and my father’s marriage, and my family.
+When my mother was diagnosed with terminal cancer about a month before the wedding, I shared that information as well.
 Because of what we discussed with him ahead of time he was able to put together some of the most beautiful, sentimental, and relevant words regarding marriage and familial love for his sermon.
-So, if your officiant is open to it, I suggest sharing your loved ones story and letting them know the impact they have had on you, your relationship, and the impact they are likely to have on the day.
-And if they aren’t open to tailoring what they say, look for opportunities to incorporate things like special readings or music.
+So, if your officiant is open to it, I suggest sharing your loved one’s story and letting them know the impact they have had on you, your relationship, and the impact they are likely to have on the day.
+And if they aren’t open to tailoring what they say, look for other opportunities to incorporate things like special readings or music.

-The wedding was at a farmers market located on the water so after sundown everyone went down to the docks to set off lanterns (pictured above).
-I think this was honestly just planned for fun but it ended up being inadvertently symbolic and afterwards I heard many people say how my mother was watching and how she had definitely been present throughout the day.
+The wedding was at a farmers market located on the water so after sundown, everyone went down to the docks to set off lanterns (pictured above).
+I think this was honestly just planned for fun but it ended up being inadvertently symbolic and afterward, I heard many people say how my mother was watching and how she had definitely been present throughout the day.

 This is true, my mother was present.
 She was there with us in our hearts and minds, our actions and inactions, our traditions and rituals, and in our songs and laughter.
 She exists in the fact that we are all diverse and different in our beliefs, views, lifestyles, even religions; but at the base of our family lie roots which have nurtured a strong familial foundation and will forever bind us in unconditional love.

 Sometimes we get practical and sometimes we get personal.
-Subscribe to receive posts to your e-mail inbox to follow along.
+Subscribe to receive posts in your e-mail inbox to follow along.